 In Arizona, for example, many perennial streams on public land have been protected from livestock damage and forage utilization rates on numerous upland pastures have been limited to conservative levels.
 Public land managers have also started admitting that some areas, like hot deserts, aren’t suited for grazing.
 And conservation groups have “bought out” ranchers holding grazing permits for public lands that needed to be permanently retired from grazing.

-But these days it’s costing the taxpayers more than ever to subsidize public lands ranchers because millions of dollars are now available to them through the Natural Resources Conservation Service’s Environmental Quality Incentives Program (EQIP).
+But these days it’s costing the taxpayers more than ever to subsidize public land ranchers because millions of dollars are now available to them through the Natural Resources Conservation Service’s Environmental Quality Incentives Program (EQIP).
 And well-intentioned but misguided people are still promoting the junk science of Holistic Resource Management (HRM) grazing schemes.
 Furthermore, there’s a persistent, but small, number of right-wing kooks, like Nevada rancher Cliven Bundy, that are ideologically opposed to the concept of public lands, and think they should be turned over to the states or local governments.

 Overall, however, there have been significant improvements in livestock grazing management on the nation’s public lands, especially those with sensitive resources.
 This was accomplished by a generation of dedicated Western environmentalists.
 Some of the major contributors, like Tom Lusting, Joe Feller, and Bob Ohmart, are already gone.
 Their achievements are significant because livestock grazing is the most pervasive use of our public lands, with about 27,000 permittees grazing livestock on about 270 million acres.